-The clinic will challenge students to design and advocate for gun safety legislation, and to analyze and fight against gun lobby legislation, in statehouse fights across the country.
+The clinic challenges students to design and advocate for gun safety legislation, and to analyze and fight against gun lobby legislation, in statehouse fights across the country.

-This course will immerse students in the policy work of the nation’s largest gun violence prevention organization, exposing them to the legislative lawyer’s work of bill drafting and analysis, effective communication, and coalition-building.
-Students will conduct legal and social science research, and write policy papers and bill drafts, and will engage in simulations of bill negotiations or legislative hearings.
-Some clinic meetings will take place at Everytown’s Manhattan offices.
-The clinic seminar will meet weekly for an hour and forty minutes.
-Students will be expected to complete an average of 12 to 16 hours of work, including the seminars.
+This course immerses students in the policy work of the nation’s largest gun violence prevention organization, exposing them to the legislative lawyer’s work of bill drafting and analysis, effective communication, and coalition-building.
+Students conduct legal and social science research, write policy papers and bill drafts, and engage in simulations of bill negotiations or legislative hearings.
+Some clinic meetings take place at Everytown’s Manhattan offices.
+The clinic seminar meet weekly for an hour and forty minutes.
+Students are expected to complete an average of 12–16 hours of work, including the seminars.

 Recommended for the following Professional Pathways: Civil Rights/Civil Liberties; Government/Public Sector; Immigration; International Law/Human Rights; General Practice – Litigation/Dispute Resolution

 Approved for the Experiential Learning Requirement.
 Enrollment is limited.
 Registration is binding.
 Application is required, and can be found on the Academics section of the NYLS Portal under Office of Clinical and Experiential Learning.